JackieInTheHouse/Front-End-Web-Development-Project/readme.md

 3. [Footer Instagram icon background was adapted from here](https://codepen.io/thomasrye/pen/VaRoYv)

-4. Most of other content was using w3schools website as tutorial
+4. Most of other contents were using w3schools website and lab exercise as tutorial

 ## Other